momits/momits/README.md

-Welcome! 👋 I'm Moritz Renftle, currently working as doctoral researcher at Karlsruhe Institute of Technology.
+Welcome! 👋 I'm Moritz Renftle, currently working as a Data Scientist and Engineer at scieneers GmbH in Karlsruhe.
 I am interested in Machine Learning, Data Science and Databases.
 Here, you find some of my recent code projects.